home-assistant-tutorials/01.development-environment/README.md

 can freely place your own git repositories into it without having to fear any conflicts.

+### Restarting the Container

+When closing the remote connection the shutdown of the container is triggered automatically.
+The remote connections also gets close when quitting VS Code.

+To restart VS Code inside the container the shortcut is to select it from `File > Open Recent` in the menu.
+The regular approach is the command `Remote Explorer: Focus on Containers View`, right click on the container and select `Open Folder in Container`.

 ### Mounting

 It is not necessary to mount your projects into the development container, but